-Answer: The OSAC Program Office will prepare and post online a detailed "How to" guidance document providing forensic science service providers with help with the process of implementing standards on the OSAC Registry.
-It will be located on the OSAC website on the OSAC Registry Implementation web page.
+Answer: The OSAC Program Office posted online a detailed "How-to Guide" prepared by the OSAC Quality Task Group as a guidance document providing forensic science service providers help with the process of implementing standards on the OSAC Registry.
+The OSAC Standards Implementation: A How-to Guide is located on the OSAC website.
 The detailed guidance includes help with developing a logical stepwise plan.
 For example, the section leaders for each discipline will need to familiarize themselves with the standards currently on the Registry as well as those under consideration that might be added to the Registry over the next several months.
 The key is to focus on those standards which are applicable to the section leader's specific discipline.
 There are a lot of standards on the Registry overall but a much smaller number that are specific to each discipline.
 As described in FAQ 10, to help section leaders find the standards relevant to their discipline, the OSAC Program Office prepared a list of Registry standards compiled by discipline as well as a list of recently approved SDO standards working their way through the OSAC approval process, also separated by discipline.
 In addition, the list includes a section on OSAC candidate standards that have been forwarded to SDOs for consideration.
 Section leaders will then be able to conduct a gap analysis to evaluate if they are ready to implement the standards.
-Finally, OSAC maintains an internal Implementater Tracker listing forensic science service providers that have already implemented some or all of the standards on the OSAC Registry.
+Finally, OSAC maintains an internal Implementer Tracker listing forensic science service providers that have already implemented some or all the standards on the OSAC Registry.
 The OSAC Program Office can facilitate discussions between your lab and other forensic science service providers listed on the tracker to provide specific standards implementation guidance based on that laboratory's experience.